Transport

 | Agent cancels | AbortSignal fires. | Forwards actions/cancel. | Receives error -32001. |

-Next: the handshake and claim flow.
+Next: dig into a specific binding (WebSocket, UDS) or read the handshake and claim flow.